 Typical Cervical Vertebrae

-A typical cervical vertebra is small in comparison with more massive thoracic and lumbar vertebrae.
+An ordinary cervical vertebra is small in comparison with more massive thoracic and lumbar vertebrae.

 If you look at the vertebra, you will immediately see a dense bone mass – this is the body of the vertebra (corpus vertebrae).
 The main support from the weight of the vertically located head and from the shock load on the lower extremities falls on the vertebral body.
-Shock-absorbing intervertebral discs are located precisely on the vertebral body above and below.
+Shock-absorbing intervertebral discs are located precisely on the vertebral corpus above and below.

 In the back of the body of the spine is the vertebral arch (arcus vertebrae).
 The vertebral body and the vertebral arch form the vertebral foramen (foramen vertebrae), which we have already talked about.
 The spinal cord located in these holes.